resilient-http/resilient.js/README.md

 - **1005** - Missing discovery servers during retry process
 - **1006** - Internal state error (usually by an unexpected exception)

+#### Fired events

+Resilient client has a built-in support for internal states event dispacher and notifier to the public interface

+This could be useful really useful while using an interceptor pattern in order to detect states and data changes.
+You can intercept and change any request configuration and response subscribing to the pre/post hooks.
+Note that mutation is required, you should modify it by reference and do not lose it

+##### discovery.refresh
+Arguments: `servers<Array>`, `resilient<Resilient>`

+Fired every time that servers are updated from discovery servers

+##### discovery.cache
+Arguments: `servers<Array>`, `resilient<Resilient>`

+Fired every time that servers cache is updated

+##### request.start
+Arguments: `options<Object>`, `resilient<Resilient>`

+Fired as before a request is created

+You can intercept and modify the request options on the fly, but you must mutate it and do not lose its reference

+##### request.finish
+Arguments: `error<Error>`, `response<Object|http.IncomingMessage>`, `resilient<Resilient>`

+Fired as after a request was completed

+You can intercept and modify the error/response on the fly, but you must mutate it and do not lose its reference

 ### resilient#send(path, options, callback)

+Performs a custom request with the given options.
+It's recommended using as generic interface to make multi verb requests

 ### resilient#get(path, options, callback)